kevinsuh/toki/README.md

 <a name="running-production"/>
 ## Running on Production
-To run our production server, Toki uses [pm2](https://github.com/Unitech/pm2), which is a production process manager for Node.js applications with a built-in load balancer.
+To run our production server, Toki uses [pm2](https://github.com/Unitech/pm2), which is a production process manager for Node.js applications.

 We can use the NPM script `npm run prepare-production` to run a sequelize migrate and reset of our pm2 server.
 There may be occasions where you want to `npm update` on remote too, if one of our primary libraries goes through a massive update (will happen to botkit, wit, botkit-kit-middleware, etc.).